madetech/handbook/roles/engineer.md

  - to become a trusted and valued partner of customers
  - to improve how we communicate with customers

+We expect someone exhibiting the trait:

+ - to regularly communicate with customers without reminder
+ - to organise planning and showcases with customers
+ - to lead improvements to engagements and communication on behalf of customers
+ - to lead improvements to customer relations across the business

 ### +Delivery